suizokukan/katal/README.md

       --verbosity {none,normal,high}
                             # Console verbosity : 'none'=no output to the console,
-                            no question asked on the console; 'normal'=messages to the console and questions asked on the console; 'high'=display discarded files (default: none)
+                            no question asked on the console; 'normal'=messages to the console and questions asked on the console;
+                            'high'=display discarded files.
+A question may be asked only by using the following arguments : --new, --rebase, --reset and --select (default: normal)
       --version             # Show the version and exit --whatabout WHATABOUT
                             # Say if the file[the files in a directory] already in